zerotohero-dev/o2js.com/server/blog/markdown/procrastiworking.md

 > **JFDI** program uses two lists (the **today** queue, and the **tomorrow** queue) to manage your goals.
 And you can easily defer a goal in your **today** queue, to **tomorrow**.
 [You can read the project' README file][jfdi-readme], for more information on how this works.

-During the course of the day, you will have a lot of small errands (like "make sure you talk to Sarah", "read this article tonight", "send an e-mail to the book's editors before noon", "remember the milk"&hellip; &ndash; none of these goals would be "*rocket surgery*" per se).
+During the course of the day, you will have a lot of small errands (like "make sure you talk to Sarah", "read this article tonight", "send an e-mail to the book's editors before noon", "remember the milk"… – none of these goals would be "*rocket surgery*" per se).

 And that's where **JFDI** comes into play: Keeping a queue for **today**'s goals, and deferring stuff that do not need to be done today, to **tomorrow** is a really simple, yet elegant idea: